 One of our values is “Worship that is passionate, reverent, expressive, and creative.”
 We enjoy a diverse worship experience.
 When you attend our services, you may see people participating in a variety of ways; some sit quietly, some dance or shout, and some create art or wave banners.
 We encourage people to engage in whatever way they connect to God best—while reverently taking care not to disrupt others’ ability to connect with Him.

-Every Sunday, we offer SOAKED 4 Jesus children’s church to specially engage the kids (though they are always welcome in the Sanctuary).
+Every Sunday, we offer River Kids (children’s church) to specially engage the kids (though they are always welcome in the Sanctuary).

 Relatte coffee shop:

 We love to relate!
 We want people to get to know each other and develop deep, joyful relationships.
 The coffee shop space, with free wifi, is open to all, any time the building is open.
 Coffee and snacks are available before and after Sunday services, Wednesday evenings, and during other special events.